Undermatching

 While estimates vary, the numbers of undermatched students in the United States are considerable.
 One estimate is that only a third of high-achieving students from the bottom quartile of income distribution attended any of the 238 "most selective" colleges.
-Another estimate is that 28% of college students are undermatched and could have attended a more rigorous institution, while 25% may be overmatched or "over their heads".
+Another estimate is that 28% of college students are undermatched and could have attended a more rigorous institution, while 25% may be overmatched or "in over their heads".
 An overall estimate is that each year there are 400,000 low-income well-qualified high school graduates who do not enroll in college, and that there are an additional 200,000 who are in college but undermatched.
 Many undermatched students are African-American or Latinos, and generally come from poor or less affluent backgrounds.
-Researchers studying undermatching have noticed that undermatched students are more likely to report fewer self-perceived gains from their education, and have less educational satisfaction on average, although they had more frequent meetings with faculty and were more likely to participate in collaborative learning projects, according to one study.
+Researchers have noticed that undermatched students are more likely to report fewer self-perceived gains from their education, and have less educational satisfaction on average, although they had more frequent meetings with faculty and were more likely to participate in collaborative learning projects, according to one study.
 They are less likely on average to graduate from college.

-Undermatching is generally not believed to be caused by discriminatory policies by college admissions offices but rather by a lack of applications by well-qualified students.
-Simply put, high-qualified low-income students do not apply to colleges they are qualified for.
+Undermatching is generally not believed to be caused by discriminatory policies by college admissions offices but rather by a lack of applications from well-qualified students who reside in low-income households.
 Lack of information about choices and scholarships may be a factor, as well as basic financial constraints.
-This includes misperceptions about costs; many undermatched applicants are deterred by the artificially high sticker prices by elite colleges without realizing there are numerous opportunities for financial aid.
+This includes misperceptions about costs.
+Many undermatched applicants are deterred by the artificially high sticker prices by elite colleges without realizing there are numerous opportunities for financial aid.